ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 * The function is total; given a value of type Digit, we can produce a value of type Letter
 * We can enforce at compile time that fromDigit cannot be called with anything but a Digit
+* No logic or tests required to check input, because by definition we only accept Digits

 Now we can operate with complete confidence<sup>[2](#footnote2)</sup> that the function does what we expect, and does so without affecting other parts of our